Please read the senior handbook cover-to-cover to make sure you know all of the academic deadlines and requirements for graduation.

 Post-Grad Careers & Networking

 Contact the Student Engagement Center (SEC) to get the career advice you need from networking sessions and workshops, fine-tuning job research materials, identifying potential employers, researching graduate programs and post-baccalaureate internships.
-Get trained by SEC to obtain a list of alumni mentors from our new Whitman Online Alumni Database who can help you learn about a career field, employers and possible job leads.
+Get trained by SEC to obtain a list of alumni mentors from Whitman Connect, our online alumni database, who can help you learn about career fields, employers and possible job leads.

 Show your commitment to sustainability and improving the environment by taking the Green Pledge.